 We have all witnessed or even displayed behaviors that speak directly to someone’s, or our own, character.
 But does someone’s character explain all behavior?
 Do we have to use dispositional attribution when making a judgement call?

-Not all hiring professionals see dress codes or lateness as a deal breaker.
-They may make judgments based on situational attribution, rather than dispositional attribution.
-Situational attribution is the process of attributing someone’s behavior to external factors.
-There are a million reasons why someone could be late to an interview, right?
+There are a million reasons why someone could be late to an interview or wearing the wrong clothes, right?
 Maybe their bus was late or their kids were being fussy at home or they pulled over to save someone’s life on the way to the interview.
 If the hiring professional relies on situational attribution, rather than dispositional attribution, they are likely to respond very differently to someone’s lateness, manner of dress, or other actions.

 When do we tend to lean toward situational attribution vs. dispositional attribution?
 The answer depends on who is conducting the behavior.
 The actor-observer bias explains that when we are the observer of a behavior, we tend to lean toward dispositional attribution.
 When we are reflecting as the actor of a behavior, we give ourselves some slack and use situational attribution.
 Situational attribution is much easier to use as the actor, because we (for the most part) understand the situation and the context that led to our behavior.